 The rapid pace of technological development has led to the arrival of a variety of new applications and tools which I feel had innocuous births.
-In my heart of hearts I believe the original intent of Facebook was to use technology developments in order to connect with those in your university and for the hormone raging male students to rate their female counterparts; that Google sought to trim and manicure the chaos that the Internet was rapidly developing into; and finally that Twitter wanted to give anyone in the world the ability to share their voice from the convenience of their phone.
-From this perspective these tools appear benevolent in nature.
+In my heart of hearts, I believe the original intent of Facebook was benevolent.
+Simply put, the original idea behind Facebook was to tap into technology developments in order to connect with fellow students and of course to allow a place for horny male students to rate their female co-eds.
+I feel the same about Google, that the original intent was noble: to trim and manicure the explosive chaos of data that the Internet was rapidly developing into.
+Finally, I believe in Twitter’s philosophy which is to provide anyone in the world the ability to share their voice from the convenience of their phone, a virtual soapbox that society has never seen before.

-In their own way though, the success of these new tools has come with a price.
-The technology firms I’ve highlighted have developed over time into their own type of Frankensteins, which appear out of the control the control of even those who created them.
-Consider, for example, Facebook’s efforts to better control the hate groups on its platform, or the steps YouTube has taken to police hate content.
+In their own way though, the success of these new social tools has come at an extremely high cost.
+Firms like Facebook and Google have evolved, or better said, devolved over time into their own Frankensteins, and in true form have occasionally fallen out of the control of their creators.
+Consider Facebook’s efforts to better control the hate groups on its platform, or the steps YouTube has taken to police hate content.
 Finally, even Twitter’s founder, Jack Dorsey, has more or less admitted that he cannot accurately police the volume of information flowing through his platform: ““I believe a lot of our value in the future….not today – we have tons of work to do…is to take a strong stance of, ‘We are going to be a company that, given this entire corpus of conversation and content within the world, is going to promote healthy public conversation.’
 That’s what we’re going to do.”

-Yet, we continue to willingly volunteer deeply personal information about ourselves on a daily basis: our location, loved ones, travel plans, even what we are eating!
-This does come at a price, I just hope that my worst fears don’t materialize.
+Yet, in spite of this, we continue to willingly volunteer deeply personal information about ourselves on a daily basis: our location, next of kin, associates, travel plans, even what we are eating!
+This does come at a price, especially when the service is “free.”
+I just hope that my worst fears don’t materialize.

-In both of these examples, ancient and modern, I find a small nugget of truth in the criticism and warning about what is essentially new technology.
-I agree that our minds would be sharper if we took more advantage of our brain’s amazing storage capacity, a language being one way to harness this in modern day times.
-I also agree to an extent with those who felt threatened by the television as some families behaved exactly as they way they predicted, but obviously not all.
+In both of these examples, ancient and modern, I find a small nugget of truth in the criticism and warning about blindly adopting new technology without thinking through the consequences.
+I agree that our minds would be sharper if we took more advantage of our brain’s amazing storage capacity, the study of a foreign language being one way to harness this in modern day times.
+To an extent, I also understand the rationale behind the fear of television’s negative impact on the family.
+It was true, some families behaved exactly as predicted, but clearly not all.

-Continuing with this theme, I’m of the opinion that we can also strike a happy balance with technology.
+Continuing with this theme, I’m confident that we can strike a happy balance with social media.
 As I’ve warned and outlined throughout this post, caution should be exercised, but just like books in the time of Socrates, the technology is not going away, rather it will only evolve and develop to a level we most likely can’t predict.
+I doubt, for example, that Socrates ever imagined that myself and scores of others would be discussing him so far into the future!

-Running away from the technology is not the answer, it’s akin to complaining about the government but abstaining from voting.
-What’s important to remember is that the users of technology actually hold the cards.
-Similar to the power structure in a labor union, it is the collective action of the people who can drive change.
-It won’t happen overnight but over time, perhaps many years down the road, we will properly adapt.
-Until that happens, my suggestion is not to discard this technology but use them to maximize your advantage.
+Similar to the power structure in a labor union, it is the collective action of consumers who can drive change.
+It won’t happen overnight but with time, perhaps many years down the road, we will properly adapt to social media.
+Until that happens, my suggestion is not to discard this technology as some call for but to use it to your maximum advantage.
 Should we all follow the guidelines I’m proposing, the technology will be forced to adapt to us.

 - Limit the number of personal photos of yourself that you share

-- Remove anything about your specific location on Facebook, Twitter, Instagram
+- Remove anything about your specific location on all social media accounts

-- Unless it is for public consumption, such as a business or brand, make your Facebook page private so non friends cannot view anything about yourself
+- Unless it is for public consumption, such as a business or personal brand, make your Facebook page private so non friends cannot view any personal details about yourself

 - Post photos from your vacation afterwards and focus on enjoying the present moment!